 Eigenbedarf: the lease may be terminated if the tenant wants to use the property for himself or a relative.
 This also must be proven and justified extensively.

 Generally, terminating a lease is a very restricted affair for landlords in Germany!
 Furnished apartments are usually treated a bit differently (shorter contracts with shorter notice periods, for instance).
-Discover everything in ADEN Immo’s Guide to being a landlord in Berlin and renting out an apartment (PDF)!!
+Discover everything in ADEN Immo’s Guide to being a landlord in Berlin !